zhemdi/logistic-regression-djl/README.md

 ## Loading Datasets

 ### Boston Dataset
 The `BostonLoader` class in the `loaders` package downloads and processes the Boston housing dataset, converting the median value of owner-occupied homes (medv) into a binary label for logistic regression.

-- Label `0`: If `medv` is lower than the mean.
+- Label `0`: If `medv` is lower than the median.
-- Label `1`: If `medv` is equal to or greater than the mean.
+- Label `1`: If `medv` is higher than or equal to the median.

-### Breast Cancer Dataset

-The `BreastCancerLoader` class downloads and processes the Wisconsin Diagnostic Breast Cancer dataset.
-The dataset is used for binary classification to determine if the cancer is malignant or benign.

-- Label `0`: Benign (B)
-- Label `1`: Malignant (M)

 ### Iris Dataset

-The `IrisLoader` class downloads and processes the Iris dataset.
-For binary classification, the dataset only includes `Iris-setosa` and `Iris-versicolor`, excluding `Iris-virginica`.
+The `IrisLoader` class in the `loaders` package downloads and processes the Iris dataset, converting the classes into a binary classification problem.

 - Label `0`: Iris-setosa
 - Label `1`: Iris-versicolor
+- The Iris-virginica class is ignored to maintain a binary classification problem.

+### Breast Cancer Dataset
+The `BreastCancerLoader` class in the `loaders` package downloads and processes the Breast Cancer Wisconsin dataset, converting the diagnosis into a binary label.

+- Label `0`: Benign
+- Label `1`: Malignant

 ### Wine Dataset

-The `WineLoader` class downloads and processes the Wine dataset.
-For binary classification, the dataset includes only the first two classes, converting the class labels from {1, 2} to {0, 1}.
+The `WineLoader` class in the `loaders` package downloads and processes the Wine dataset, converting the classes into a binary classification problem.

-- Label `0`: First class
+- Label `0`: Class 1
-- Label `1`: Second class
+- Label `1`: Class 2

-## Dependencies

-The project uses the following dependencies managed by SBT:
-- DJL (Deep Java Library) for machine learning operations.
-- ScalaTest for unit testing.
+- The Class 3 is ignored to maintain a binary classification problem.